5 min read · Cost

 Quick Answers

-Honestly, rarely — the architecture and the neighborhood context fight modern direction; period-sensitive is almost always the right answer.
+Honestly, rarely.
+The architecture and the neighborhood context fight a modern look, so period-sensitive direction is almost always the right answer for both appearance and resale.

 Sources